DevOpsBootcamp/website/source/policies.rst

 As the course progresses, you will need a laptop.
 We hope and recommend that you will decide to set up your laptop to dual-boot to Linux as the course progresses, but but it's not required.
-If you don't own a laptop and are an OSU student, you can check out a laptop from the OSU Library for at least 24 hours at a time.
+If you don't own a laptop and are an OSU student you can check out a laptop from the OSU Library for at least 24 hours at a time.

 Realistically, as long as it's new enough to boot from USB and connect to